Lightnet/pcrpgow-node/README.md

     Project Name: pcrpgow-ns

     Created By: Lightnet

-    License: Creative Commons
+    License: Creative Commons Zero
     [Note there multiple Licenses]

-    Note: Some packages may change or copy to deal with the database setup and others.

     Development: Early build & plan phase.

+    Information:
+        To development plugin modules and to create the open world dungeon and other type of games.
+To able to custom design the world like items, and other objects.
+The design has to be simple with reason of the bandwidth.
+The projects are base on previsited worked on projects.
+It been slowly refine and messy builds to test those script codes.

+	Some packages may change or copy to deal with the database setup and others.

+	Working on the design on nodejs server and nw.js app builds.

+	Developement information:
+		The project will be build with PlayCanvas and Nodejs to build stand alone game or server.
+To make a simple role playing game with couple game modes with simple mechanics.
+	To have plugin build for the game develop as well open tools.

+    Credits will be in the credits me file.

 	Current Database:
      * MongoDB:(Default)(Passport Worked)
      * CouchDB:(On Hold)(Work In Progress)
      * Redis:(unknown)

-    Information:
-        To development plugin modules and create the open world dungeon and other type of games.
-To base on custom designing the world, items, and other objects.
-The design has to be simple with reason of the bandwidth.
-It is just a prototype build.

-        The projects are base on previsited worked on projects.
-It been slowly refine builds.

-    Credits will be in the credits me file.

     Programs used:
      * Nodejs